 Cause: Roof Collapse

-About Gaicki: A roof collapsed on Gaicki and eight other firefighters during a four-alarm blaze at the Jumbo Bagel Deli which was located at Apache and Gary, now known as Chief Jones Way.
-Gaicki was trained as a paramedic and was nominated for the Tempe Jaycee’s Annual Outstanding Young Firefighter of the Year Award just five days before his death.
-He graduated McClintock High School in 1970, where he was an All-State football player and the president of the senior class.
-Gaicki accepted an appointment into the Air Force Academy, although the desire to be a firefighter for the City of Tempe was his dream.
-He was on track to promote to the rank of Captain, which would have made him the first Captain/Paramedic in the department.
+About Firefighter/Paramedic Gaicki: During a four-alarm blaze at the Jumbo Bagel Deli which was located at Apache and Gary, now known as Chief Jones Way, the structure’s roof collapsed on Firefighter Gaicki and eight other firefighters.
+Firefighter Gaicki was trained as a paramedic and was nominated for the Tempe Jaycee’s Annual Outstanding Young Firefighter of the Year Award just five days before his death.
+Firefighter Gaicki graduated McClintock High School in 1970, where he was an All-State football player and the president of the senior class.
+Gaicki accepted an appointment into the United States Air Force Academy, although the desire to be a firefighter for the City of Tempe was his true dream.
+At the time of his death, Firefighter Gaicki was on track to promote to the rank of Captain, which would have made him the first Captain/Paramedic in the department.

 Night Marshal Cyrus Spangler